law17/resmod-solutions/_pages/services.md

 Hands-on technical training in reservoir simulation, geochemical modelling, reactive transport workflows, and scientific computing using modern open-source tools.

 At StrataFlux Energy, we believe in the responsible use and teaching of open‑source software.
-Our training courses cover the following tools, each governed by its own licence.
+Our training courses cover the various tools, each governed by its own licence.
 We comply fully with the terms of these licences and encourage our students to do the same.

 **Training Areas**
 - PFLOTRAN